 Now there are two choices for hiking over here.
 The first is located right down on the beach- The Carlsbad Sea Wall Trail, while the second option would be to walk up above on Carlsbad Blvd.

-Dogs are not allowed down below on the trail, but you are more than welcome to walk with them above, with a leash along Carlsbad Boulevard.
+Dogs are not allowed below on the trail, but you are welcome to walk with them above, with a leash along Carlsbad Boulevard.

 Let’s now take a look at what I saw, shall we?